 - Line the inside of your air fryer with aluminum foil.
-Preheat the air fryer to 390 degrees F for 5 minutes.
+Preheat the air fryer to 390 degrees F.

 - In a small bowl, whisk together olive oil and Worcestershire sauce.
 In a second small bowl, combine the salt, garlic powder, onion powder, thyme, rosemary, and pepper.

 - Rub the roast with the olive oil-Worcestershire sauce mixture, then rub the herb mixture over the entire roast.
 Place the roast in the basket of your air fryer.

 - Air fry for 15 minutes, then carefully flip the roast.
 Air fry at 320 degrees F for another 45-60 minutes, depending on the size of the roast.

 - Remove, allow to rest for 10 minutes, then slice and serve with your favorite sides.